-- While leadership can and school emanate from anyone on the team, the principal retains both the authority and the responsibility for leading the school, which includes creating an environment that supports teaching and learning. - Once an individual agrees to be elected to the planning team, it is his/her responsibility to carry out the work of School Improvement Plan/Comprehensive Education Plan by participating fully in the team's discussion, deliberations, and activities.
+- actions in the CEP as well as school results to meet the Superintendent's goals. - While leadership can and school emanate from anyone on the team, the principal retains both the authority and the responsibility for leading the school, which includes creating an environment that supports teaching and learning. - Once an individual agrees to be elected to the planning team, it is his/her responsibility to carry out the work of School Improvement Plan/Comprehensive Education Plan by participating fully in the team's discussion, deliberations, and activities.
 Participation in the work of the team is a manifestation of commitment to the welfare of students. - The planning team is empowered to act on behalf of the school when its decisions and actions are consistent with Board policy, legal mandates, and contractual language (unless waivers are granted), and are supported by a majority of each constituency represented on the team (constituency consensus).
-Although the authority of the planning team as a whole has the responsibility to consider and involve individuals and constituencies who will be affected by its decisions, whether or individuals not those are formally represented on the team. - Since the Board, in setting policy, establishing regulations, and entering into contractual agreements, has delegated certain authority and responsibilities to planning teams, each team must establish, by consensus, specific procedures to resolve any impasse that would prevent it from carrying out its charge responsibilities.
+Although the authority of the planning team as a whole has the responsibility to consider and involve individuals and constituencies who will be affected by its decisions, whether or not those individuals are formally represented on the team.

+- Since the Board, in setting policy, establishing regulations, and entering into contractual agreements, has delegated certain authority and responsibilities to planning teams, each team must establish, by consensus, specific procedures to resolve any impasse that would prevent it from carrying out its charge and responsibilities.
 School Impasse procedures and any subsequent amendments must be filed with the Office of the Superintendent.
-They will be reviewed by the Executive Committee ofthe School-Based Planning Team Steering Committee.
-School-Based planning teams are expected review their impasse procedures annually, not only to inform newly elected team members, but also to determine if any changes are needed.

-- In developing its strategies improvement, the team shall be accountable for equity in the internal distribution of resources; adopting school policies that reflect professional knowledge; establishing means by which staff can continually gain knowledge; creating problemmore identification and problem-solving processes that continually assess and modify its own practices; and responding to the concerns and ideas of parents, students, and staff - Recognizing that the empowerment of the team is highly dependent on the stability, knowledge, and interactive skills of its members, individual schools have the responsibility for providing orientation and ongoing training of members, developing procedures that minimize excessive turnover in membership, and providing all members, particularly parents and students, with District support and access to
+They will be reviewed by the Executive Committee of the School- - Based Planning Team Steering Committee.
+School-Based planning teams are expected to review their impasse procedures annually, not only to inform newly elected team members, but also to determine if any changes are needed. - In developing its strategies for improvement, the team shall be accountable for equity in the internal distribution of resources; adopting school policies that reflect professional knowledge; establishing means by which staff can continually gain more knowledge; creating problem-identification and problem-solving processes that continually assess and modify its own practices; and responding to the concerns and ideas of parents, students, and staff. - Recognizing that the empowerment of the team is highly dependent on the stability, knowledge, and interactive skills of its members, individual schools have the responsibility for providing orientation and ongoing training of members, developing procedures that minimize excessive turnover in membership, and providing all members, particularly parents and students, with

-- information they need to make informed decisions and participate as equal partners. - As a measure of accountability, all planning team meeting are open to members of the school community (except when confidential matters such as personnel are discussed) and members are responsible for seeking input from and reporting back to the constituencies that they represent on a regular basis. - As a microcosm of the school community and as its primary representative body, the school planning team has the responsibility to model and incorporate into its decisions and operations the spirit of reform and values as articulated in Board policy (e.g., Values Policy, Parent Involvement Policy, School Based Planning) and represented in the other strategic initiatives indicated in the four key result areas of the District's Strategic Plan 2002-2013.
+- District support and access to information they need to make informed decisions and participate as equal partners. - As a measure of accountability, all planning team meeting are open to members of the school community (except when confidential matters such as personnel are discussed) and members are responsible for seeking input from and reporting back to the constituencies that they represent on a regular basis. - As a microcosm of the school community and as its primary representative body, the school planning team has the responsibility to model and incorporate into its decisions and operations the spirit of reform and values as articulated in Board policy (e.g., Values Policy, Parent Involvement Policy, School Based Planning) and represented in the other strategic initiatives indicated in the four key result areas of the District's Strategic Plan 2002-2013.